anissen/solitaire/tasks.md

     * theme-3 plays on survival
     * theme-5 plays on puzzle
 * Make a "retry"-button if the server cannot be contacted
-* Make the background take up the entire screen
+* Make the background take up the entire screen [tryed it, didn't work]
 * Add some tutorial for wins/rank on the menu screen
-* Make a simple checksum test on the server to validate the scores, etc.
 * Global highscores for Journey mode
 * Highscore button in Normal play mode
-* NICE-TO-HAVE: Change menu screen to only make one call to server instead of three
-* NICE-TO-HAVE: Fade out the top and bottom in journey
-* NICE-TO-HAVE: Screen showing where the stars come from (wins, journey, score)
+* Make Journey mode never bump you back levels -- it's annoying (reported by Rasmus)
+* Experiment with making stacked tiles slightly less frequent
+* Experiment with making color stavation (wrt. quests) less frequent somehow
 * Make highlight tweets of
    * Images in tutorial
    * Pop text in play mode
    * Stars in highscore list?
-   * Progression comparison

 Bugs:
 * Crash when starting a normal game, then finishing another game mode and resuming the normal game